ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Who Should Choose L-Threonate (Magtein) vs Bisglycinate?

-Choose Bisglycinate if: bioavailability is a priority, you are focused on supporting sleep_support function, or you want the form with the strongest formulary evidence.
+Choose Bisglycinate if: bioavailability is a priority, you are focused on supporting Sleep Support function, or you want the form with the strongest formulary evidence.

 Speak with your healthcare provider for personalized guidance.
 The best Magnesium form for you depends on your individual health goals, existing nutrient status, and the dose your provider recommends.